bright/new-www/_posts/2017-11-12-http-request-logging-in-node.md

 The processing of an incoming HTTP request might consist of many tasks we want our backend to do including database queries, third party service calls and all kinds of data processing.
 By the nature of Node.JS, Express processes it asynchronously.
 The incoming data and the outgoing result of the HTTP request being processed are also decoupled in the Node's `http` module's code via the separation of [`ClientRequest`](https://nodejs.org/api/http.html#http_class_http_clientrequest) from [`ServerResponse`](https://nodejs.org/api/http.html#http_class_http_serverresponse) objects.

 These are the reasons we should always care about the beginning and the end of the processing pipeline separately and log both of them.
 In Express it's easy to use [middlewares](https://expressjs.com/en/guide/using-middleware.html) to stow into the beginning of the processing and execute our logging code there.
-Let's start with this simplistic approach:
+Let's start with this simplistic approach, written in TypeScript:

 ```typescript
 const logRequestStart = (req: Request, res: Response, next: NextFunction) => {